transistorsoft/flutter_background_fetch/help/INSTALL-ANDROID.md

 +ext {
 +    compileSdkVersion   = 33                // or higher / as desired
 +    targetSdkVersion    = 33                // or higher / as desired
-+    appCompatVersion    = "1.4.2"           // or higher / as desired
 + }

 ```